 In short, the reasons franchises are successful are much the same as the reasons chain stores are successful; franchises look and perform like chain stores.
 But a key difference lies in reason number six above; the franchisee motivation.

 The franchisee has a much greater motivation to succeed than does even the best store manager.
 A franchisee has made a significant financial investment in the assets of his or her business.
 He or she has made a conscious choice to be self-employed and sees being part of a franchise system as a way to achieve life goals.
-That franchisee will do everything possible to ensure the business succeeds; and the franchisee-franchisor relationship differs dramatically from the chain store’s employee-employer relationship.
+That franchisee will do everything possible to ensure the business succeeds, and the franchisee-franchisor relationship differs dramatically from the chain store’s employee-employer relationship.

-Franchising is a mutually beneficial business relationship based on a legal structure.
+Franchising is a mutually beneficial business and leasing relationship based on a legal structure.
 Franchisors must comply with federal and state regulations, which in most cases make it impractical to negotiate the terms of their franchise agreements.
 The better a landlord understands a franchise tenant, the easier it will be to negotiate a lease.